OfficeDev/open-xml-docs/docs/how-to-get-all-the-external-hyperlinks-in-a-presentation.md

 open the file for read/write access.
 In this topic, it is best to open the file for read-only access to protect the file against accidental writing.
 The following **using** statement opens the file for read-only access.
-In this code segment, the <span class="term">fileName</span> parameter is a string that represents the path for the file from which you want to open the document.
+In this code segment, the **fileName** parameter is a string that represents the path for the file from which you want to open the document.

 ```csharp